LeeDa16/Homework-of-software/README.md

-# S01
+# Homework
-The first homework of this term
+The homework of this term